Can You Sell a Condemned House cover in New Orleans

 If the owner doesn’t make the required repairs, the authorities might demolish the house at the owner’s expense.
 When a house remains unsafe after the deadline, the local government can hire a contractor for demolition.
 They then bill the demolition cost to the property owner and place a lien on the property.

-Sell a Condemned Property Fast United States
+Sell a Condemned Property Fast New Orleans

 Selling a Condemned House